 In line with this commitment, FAIR PLAY was re-launched for the 2014 Mardi Gras season with the intention to support, empower and educate LGBTIQ communities.
 FAIR PLAY seeks to help party-goers know their legal rights and how to keep safe over the Mardi Gras Festival.

 FAIR PLAY works to:

 Provide information about services

 Build community confidence and trust

-The NSW Police Force has committed to ensuring officers at the Mardi Gras Party and Harbour Party are briefed on the FAIR PLAY program and will refer community members they engage with to the FAIR PLAY stall.
+The NSW Police Force has committed to ensuring officers at the Mardi Gras Party are briefed on the FAIR PLAY program and will refer community members they engage with to the FAIR PLAY stall.